The WSIB generally maintains the loss of earnings (LOE) benefits the worker was receiving at the start of a permanent work disruption.

 Re-employment and co-operation obligations are generally not an issue when the work disruption involves an entire company.

-When the work disruption affects only part of a company, the decision-maker considers whether the employer has met its re-employment and co-operation obligations under 19-02-02, Responsibilities of the Workplace Parties in Work Reintegration.
-If there is no evidence of an employer breach and the worker has met his/her co-operation obligations, the decision-maker must then determine if the worker’s loss of earnings during the work disruption is due to the work-related impairment.
+When the work disruption affects only part of a company, the WSIB considers whether the employer has met their re-employment and co-operation obligations under 19-02-09, Re-employment Obligations and 19-02-08, RTW Co-operation Obligations.
+If there is no evidence of an employer breach and the worker has met their co-operation obligations, the WSIB must then determine if the worker’s loss of earnings during the work disruption is due to the work-related impairment.

 Temporary suitable work

-The work-related injury/disease is expected to have a temporary impact on the worker’s ability to restore his/her loss of earnings if the worker only requires temporary suitable work at, or subsequent to the time of the permanent work disruption (i.e., expected to recover fully, or has a permanent impairment that would not be an obstacle to restoring loss of earnings).
-As a result, the worker’s pre-injury job is considered to be his/her SO.
+The work-related injury/disease is expected to have a temporary impact on a worker’s ability to restore their loss of earnings if the worker only requires temporary suitable work at, or subsequent to, the time of the permanent work disruption (i.e., the worker is expected to recover fully, or has a permanent impairment that would not be an obstacle to restoring their loss of earnings).
+As a result, the worker’s pre-injury job is considered to be their SO.

-The decision-maker monitors the worker’s clinical condition and pays full LOE benefits until the worker becomes fit for the essential duties of his/her pre-injury job.
-If recovery from the work-related injury/disease does not progress as expected, and the worker has permanent restrictions that prevent him/her from performing the essential duties of the pre-injury job, the decision-maker follows the steps under “Permanent suitable work”.
+The WSIB monitors the worker’s clinical condition and pays full LOE benefits until the worker becomes fit for the essential duties of their pre-injury job.
+If recovery from the work-related injury/disease does not progress as expected, and the worker has permanent restrictions that prevents them from performing the essential duties of the pre-injury job, the WSIB follows the steps under “Permanent suitable work”.

 Permanent suitable work

-If a worker requires permanent suitable work due to the work-related injury/disease at, or subsequent to the start of the permanent work disruption, the decision-maker identifies the worker’s SO in order to determine entitlement to additional LOE and/or WR benefits.
+If a worker requires permanent suitable work due to the work-related injury/disease at, or subsequent to, the start of the permanent work disruption, the WSIB identifies the worker’s SO in order to determine entitlement to additional LOE benefits and/or return-to-work RTW services.

 1. Suitable occupation (SO) previously identified

-If a worker previously received or was receiving WR services at the time of the permanent work disruption, a SO would already have been identified for the worker.
+If a worker previously received or was receiving (RTW) services at the time of the permanent work disruption, a SO would already have been identified for the worker.

-If the worker had completed WR services prior to the permanent work disruption, no additional LOE benefits would be payable as he/she would be considered to be fit to re-enter the labour market in the identified SO.
+If the worker had completed RTW services prior to the permanent work disruption, no additional LOE benefits would be payable as the worker would be considered to be fit to re-enter the labour market in the identified SO.

-If the worker was still active with WR services at the time of the permanent work disruption, full LOE benefits would continue to be paid until the WR services are completed.
-If the worker was already active in a work transition (WT) plan designed to facilitate a return to work with the injury employer, the decision-maker may have to conduct a review to determine if the plan should be modified.
+If the worker was still active with RTW services at the time of the permanent work disruption, full LOE benefits would continue to be paid until the RTW services are completed.
+If the worker was already active in a RTW plan (with training) designed to facilitate a return to work with the injury employer, the WSIB may have to conduct a review to determine if the plan should be modified.

 2. Suitable occupation (SO) is the suitable work performed prior to the work disruption

-If the worker’s SO has not previously been identified, the decision-maker determines whether the suitable work (if any) the worker was doing at the time of the work disruption is the worker’s SO.
+If the worker’s SO has not previously been identified, the WSIB determines whether the suitable work (if any) the worker was doing at the time of the work disruption is the worker’s SO.

-A worker’s SO represents a category of jobs suited to his/her transferable skills that are safe, consistent with the worker’s functional abilities, and restores the worker’s pre-injury earnings to the extent possible.
+A worker’s SO represents a category of jobs suited to their transferable skills that are safe, consistent with the worker’s functional abilities, and restores the worker’s pre-injury earnings to the extent possible.

-To determine if the suitable work performed prior to the work disruption is the worker’s SO, the decision-maker considers the following factors. (as guided by 19-03-03, Determining Suitable Occupation).
+To determine if the suitable work performed prior to the work disruption is the worker’s SO, the WSIB considers the following factors (as guided by 19-02-10, RTW Assessments and Plans).

 a) Does such work exist in the general labour market?